The 11 crucial moments you wish you could speak fluent Dutch

 It’s not easy being funny, or understanding funny things, in a language you don’t speak, especially not in the Netherlands, with their very peculiar sense of humour…

-11. Some secrets will stay secrets forever
+11. Learning that some secrets will stay secrets forever

 Whatever your significant other said in their sleep will remain gone in the drain of the unknown.

-Even google translate won’t save the day, since you can’t even reproduce their combination of sounds, nor figure out how to spell it.
+Even Google Translate won’t save the day, since you can’t even reproduce their combination of sounds, nor figure out how to spell it.
 Sigh.

-Boy, if only dictionaries were edible and words could flow directly all the way up to our brain… Keep on munching that Gouda, you never know.
+Boy, if only dictionaries were edible and words could flow directly all the way up to our brain… keep on munching that Gouda, you never know.

 But at the end of the day, don’t worry if Dutch words sound strange or don’t roll off the tongue naturally.
 These things take time, and you can learn Dutch if you really want to.

-In what situations have really wished you could speak Dutch?
+In what situations have you really wished you could speak Dutch?
 Tell us about your experience in the comments below!

-Feature Image:Depositphotos
+Feature image:Freepik

 Liked it?
 Try these on for size: